trivus/Traffic-sign-classifier/README.md

 Here are the results of the prediction:

 ![alt text][image4]

+As result, the model acheived .625 accuracy on new images.
+The accuracy on the test set was .962, which indicates that the model overfitted.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)